 - Luke Skywalker, in Return of the Jedi gets this while hiding during the duel with Vader, while Vader is taunting him about his sister.
 Presumably intended to demonstrate Luke being conflicted and tempted to give in to his anger.

 - For a slightly different version, Palpatine's face is shadowed by his deep hood, but only the top half—you can still see his mouth and chin just fine, and sometimes his nose.
 Occasionally light glints off his eyes for an overall creepy effect.
+At the opera scene, it is played the normal way, where half his face is framed in light and half is framed in shadow while he regales Anakin with the Tragedy of Darth Plagueis the Wise.

 - There's also a shot of Martin Sheen with his face half-covered in shadow and half in light while another character is talking about how every man has both good and evil in them.